aharita/engineer-to-leader/docs/junior-to-senior/module-6/index.md

 **Real-world scenarios:**

 * **The Cowboy:**
   * *Junior:* SSHs into the production server and edits files with Vim to "fix it fast."
+(Then forgets what they changed, and the server explodes 2 days later).
   * *Senior:* Follows the standard deployment process, even during an emergency, to ensure auditability and prevent regression.
 * **The Communicator:**
   * *Junior:* Fixes the issue silently but leaves everyone wondering what happened.